mbudget0x01/mbudget0x01-pwnagotchi-util/ReadMe.md

 ## Todo

 - [ ] implement notification at end of run
-- [ ] Add in multiple modes for the hascat execution e.g. rules etc
+- [x] Add in multiple modes for the hascat execution e.g. rules etc
-- [ ] Make runs configurable
+- [x] Make runs configurable
 - [ ] Keep a list of all attempts and results, to prevent multiple workload
+- [ ] Write and extend a Wordlist out of SSIDs to use in further runs

 ## Licensing